All comparisonsHabit Trackers

 Everyday (Habit Tracker)

-Habitify fails first because it requires creating and maintaining a cloud account for syncing and data access.
+Habitify fails first because it requires creating and maintaining a cloud account or syncing service before maintaining habits.

 Verdict